Bendat/autometa/examples/playwright-functions/README.md

 ## Notes

-- This example uses the `@autometa/playwright-loader` package for .feature file transformation
+- This example uses the `@autometa/playwright-loader` package for `.feature` file transformation.
-- The loader is currently scaffolded - full step execution integration is in progress
-- Feature files are shared with other examples via `../.features`
+- Feature files are shared with other examples via `../.features`.